ostadabbas/DSARF/README.md

 # Deep Switching Auto-Regressive Factorization (DSARF)

-This repository is the implementation of our AAAI'21 paper in the following arXiv preprint:
+This repository is the implementation of our accepted AAAI'21 paper in the following arXiv preprint:

 @article{farnoosh2020,
   title={Deep Switching Auto-Regressive Factorization: Application to Time Series Forecasting},